-CERONAV is currently implementing 3 projects co-funded by the Erasmus+ Programme of the European Union.
+CERONAV is currently implementing the following projects co-funded by the European Union

 DERIN – Digital Education Readiness in Maritime and Inland Navigation – 2020-1-RO01-KA226-VET-095726

 Action: Key Action 2 (KA2)